 Presentation of Patients with Duodenal Atresia

-In 85% cases of complete duodenal atresia, bilious vomiting occurs during the first hours of life.
-The color of the vomitus is yellow-green and sometimes with brown granular matter.
-In the rest of the cases (15%), it may be non-bilious as the atresia occurs proximal to the ampulla of Vater.
+In 85% of the cases of complete duodenal atresia, bilious vomiting occurs during the first hours of life.
+The color of the vomitus is yellowish-green, sometimes with brown granular matter.
+In the rest of the cases (15%), the vomiting may be non-bilious as the atresia occurs proximal to the ampulla of Vater.